Combining Part Assemblies with Additive Manufacturing

 Additive parts present unique machining challenges compared to traditional parts from stock material.
 One of these challenges is surface roughness.
 An as-printed surface is rougher than typical stock, which can increase measurement variability when creating a reference frame.
 This may lead to reduced accuracy for machined features referencing an as-printed surface, or you can first machine the datum reference.
 Of course, at some point the first cut has to be on an as-printed part.
 Large flat surfaces on the part that can be fixtured easily typically work best as initial datum planes.
 Features printed in the same plane tend to print very accurately with respect to each other, allowing external planes to stand-in as references when trying to machine features with respect to internal geometry.

 Finally, there is the issue of surface finish improvement.
-DMLS parts are roughly equivalent to cast parts in terms of surface finish, in the ballpark of 200 to 400 microinches RA.
+DMLS parts are roughly equivalent to cast parts in terms of surface finish, in the ballpark of Ra 4-23µm (depending on material, orientation and resolution).
 The best option for improving on this likely depends on the application and quantity of parts needed.
 DMLS parts take to hand polishing very well, but this is a fully manual process more similar to jewelry making than industrial manufacturing.
 Polished surfaces can achieve near-mirror finishes, but because of the handwork involved it is difficult to maintain tight dimensional tolerances or scale to higher quantities.
 For functional showpieces however, this can be a great option.
-SLS and MJF parts have similar wisdom, where surface finish improvements typically involve a labor-intensive series of sanding, priming, more sanding, and painting to achieve a smooth surface.
+SLS and MJF parts have similar wisdom, where surface finish improvements typically involve a labour-intensive series of sanding, priming, more sanding, and painting to achieve a smooth surface.

 There are options out there for global surface finish improvements to parts, however these often require upfront setup and R&D costs to hone the process for an individual geometry.
 These services are typically available only for production parts and not viable for low-quantity prototypes.